pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

     a way the world itself represents God.
 It may also happen that the effects which arise from the same cause express each other mutually, as for example, gesture and speech.
+So deaf people understand speakers, not by the sound, but by the motion of the mouth.' **'What is an Idea?'
+(1678) G 7.326-4; L 205T 2.**

+    -  The model expresses the machine.
+    -  The way that things are arranged.
+    -  Some are natural, which means they depend on natural laws, or natural ways of thinking about things.
+       -  On the other hand, some correlate to signs and convetionality.

-So deaf people understand speakers, not by the sound, but by the motion of the mouth.'
-'What is an Idea?'
-(1678) G 7.326-4; L 205T 2.
-'One thing expresses another (in my terminology) when there is a constant and ordered relation between what can be said of the one and what can be asserted of the other.
+2. 'One thing expresses another (in my terminology) when there is a constant and ordered relation between what can be said of the one and what can be asserted of the other.
 This is the way that a perspectival projection experesses its ground-plan.
 Expression is common to all [substantial] forms, and it is a genus of which natural perception, animal sensation and intellectual knowledge are species.
 In natural